1. Fixtures and fittings that weren’t fixed. And are no longer fitted

 5. The little jobs that all add up

 Individually, the little jobs such as the bathroom sealant that’s black with mould, or the new blind for the kitchen window, aren’t going to cost you much, but altogether they can really add up.

-Try to keep a close eye on costs, and remember that there’s loads of information online to help you tackle the small jobs yourself.
+Try to keep a close eye on costs, and remember that there’s lots of information online to help you tackle the small jobs yourself.
 Don’t try to tackle anything specialist such as electrics or plumbing yourself, though, unless you know you can handle it.
-Better to call in an accredited professional.
+It’s safer to call in an accredited professional.